GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Singular table naming convention
 - Edit button text (must be "Edit", not "Back" or "Back to Input")
 - User tier system and save limits
+- Premium gating for notes and comments
+- Navigation behavior for logged-in vs logged-out users

 ## Required File Structure